Featured Success Story

 We suggest managing your Salesforce ownership data skew by distributing record ownership among many users.
 Another way to deal with ownership data skew in Salesforce is to use queues instead of users.

-Now that we have covered what is data skew in Salesforce and the different types that can occur, let’s dive into some ways we can reduce it to maintain data integrity in our CRM platforms.
+Now that we have covered what data skew is in Salesforce and the different types that can occur, let’s dive into some ways we can reduce it to maintain data integrity.

 Remember to follow the best practices we have supplied to help reduce data skews in Salesforce, and you should be able to keep your CRM environment healthy.